MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/FinancialServicesCommonDataModel/FinancialMarketProduct.md

 ### <a href=#nexteventrate name="nexteventrate">nexteventrate</a>

-The "per\x2dshare value" rate of dividends or payments set for the next distribution event or other corporate action event.
+The "per-share value" rate of dividends or payments set for the next distribution event or other corporate action event.
 First included in: FinancialServicesCommonDataModel/FinancialMarketProduct (this entity)

 #### Properties